OSA-yp/java-explore-with-me/README.md

   "id": 123,
   "commentator": 12,
   "event": 45,
-  "comment": "This is new text for test comment", "created": "2025-07-21 15:32:00",
+  "text": "This is new text for test comment", "created": "2025-07-21 15:32:00",
   "status": "NEW"
 }